Creator / Nimbus Llewelyn

 - Sleep Cute: see Cuddle Bug.

 - Sliding Scale of Idealism vs. Cynicism: his works usually lean towards the Cynical end of things, though The Wizard in the Shadows, despite being pretty dark at points, was ultimately idealistic.
-Child of the Storm started as an Idealistic Lighter and Softer fic before abruptly becoming darker and more cynical.
+Child of the Storm started as an Idealistic Lighter and Softer fic before abruptly becoming darker and more cynical, though it manages to more or less stay on the Idealistic side of things.

 - Sophisticated as Hell: In narration and out: In the former, he can happily switch from serious emotional exploration to dick jokes in the blink of an eye.
 In the latter... he's a university graduate with a classical education behind him and a vast repertoire of dirty jokes and foul language.